TobikoData/sqlmesh/docs/guides/add_model.md

 ---

-Before adding a model, ensure that you have [created your project structure](/guides/create_a_project) and that you are working in a [dev environment](/concepts/environments).
+Before adding a model, ensure that you have [already created your project](/guides/create_a_project) and that you are working in a [dev environment](/concepts/environments).

 ---

 To add a model:

-1. Within your **models** folder, create a new file.
-For example: `example_new_model.sql`.
+1. Within your **models** folder, create a new database file.
+For example, `example_new_model.sql`.
-2. Within this file, define your model as follows:
+2. Within the file, define your model as follows:

     ```
     MODEL (